thunderrabbit/robnugen-journal-entries/1999/05/24tony_synchrony.md

 <p>Great stories he told of racing yachts and of Sydney and beaches and the whole fun lifestyle the Aussies live.
 We only talked for like 10 minutes, but I gave him my card and he'll get me in touch with his homies.
 So awesome.

 <p>Thank you Angels.

+## 13:29 Wednesday 28 September 2016 JST

+Yeah that never came to fruition.